joe-skb7/android-clang-external/README.md

   removed)
 - `Makefile.minimal`: only 100% required flags are left here

+It's probably better to use flags from `Makefile` for production projects.

 Here is how I found out all clang build flags from Android build:

 ```